 - Living with a physical or mental impairment

 - Taking care of a family member who has a handicap or suffers from a chronic disease

 - Experience as a volunteer

 - Working on a specific patient case

 2) Describe How Your Life Has Changed As a Result Of The Experience

-As given in the above physiotherapy job personal statement examples, tell about how the experience changes your career.
+As given in the above physiotherapy job personal statement examples, tell about how the experience changed your career.
 Once you’ve narrowed down a few such events, you’ll need to figure out how each one “affected your personal growth, such as attitudes and perspectives.”
 This event should be ruled out if you are unable to recognize a shift in your growth.

 Perhaps you worked with someone with whom you disagreed, but you learned to understand and respect their point of view.
-Perhaps your time as a caregiver taught you how tough everyday duties can be for someone who has a chronic disease or handicap.
+Maybe your time as a caregiver taught you how tough everyday duties can be for someone who has a chronic disease or handicap.